 Topped with tomatoes, olives green peppers, mushrooms, a vegetarian pizza is delicate and requires a softer smoother dram.
 A big and bold peaty Islay whisky will easily overwhelm the delicate notes.
 You want something with enough body to stand up to oodles of cheese and to cut through the creaminess.
 I found the the softer blends work well for a Vegetarian pizza.
 My favorite pairing was with the Hankey Bannister 12 yo.
 The cheesy notes and tomato worked well with the easy drinking smooth oak and vanilla notes of the Hankey.
 The pizza not only had the traditional tomato base, but also fresh baby tomatoes that burst open when you bite.
 This paired nicely with the spices of the Hankey Bannister.
 But a Ballantine’s Finest or a Famous Grouse might also do the trick.

 Known under various names, this pizza is topped with lots of meat.
 Smoky bacon, beef, chicken, ham or hot sausage.
-This pizza call for a big bold dram.
+This pizza call for a bold dram.
 Something that will stand up to the smoky meat and cheese.
-I chose the Jamesons Beer Cask.
-The rich bold beer flavors worked with the cheese and meat and balanced each other out.
+I chose the Jamesons Caskmates Stout Edition.
+The beer flavors worked with the cheese and meat and balanced each other out.
 Other options that might work is the Ardbeg 10 yo or a smoky Highland dram.

 At the end of the day, there are no rules.
 Experiment and see what works for you.
 Make a fun evening out of it.
 Grab your favorite pizza, pour a few drams and have fun.
 Once you’ve found a flavor combo that works for you, debut it at your next grown-up pizza party.

 Next week I look at one of South Africa (and the world’s) favorite fast foods and I pair it with some Bourbon.
 Can you guess what it will be?